icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [transit_model](https://github.com/hove-io/transit_model) - A Rust library to convert to/from the following formats: GTFS, NTFS (for Navitia, see [Software for Creating APIs](#software-for-creating-apis)), TransXChange ([UK standard format](http://naptan.dft.gov.uk/transxchange/documentation.htm)), KV1 ([Netherland standard format](http://bison.connekt.nl/standaarden/)) or NeTEx ([European standard format](http://netex-cen.eu/)).
 - [transloc-gtfs-rectifier](https://github.com/laidig/transloc-gtfs-rectifier) - Python application that attempts to assign GTFS stop_ids to [TransLoc](http://transloc.com/) IDs using [TransLoc's API](https://market.mashape.com/transloc/openapi-1-2) ([TransLoc](http://transloc.com/) doesn't provide GTFS `stop_ids` in their API).
 - [Transmodel and IFF to GTFS](https://github.com/bliksemlabs/bliksemintegration) - Imports and syncs (Transmodel) BISON Koppelvlak1, IFF (a format written by HP/EDS, somewhat similiar to ATCO CIF) to import timetables of the railway networks.
 The internal pseudo-NETeX datastructure allows to export to GTFS and there are proof-of-concepts to export to other formats such as NETeX, GTFS and IFF.
+- [Transporter-Project transxchange-to-gtfs](https://github.com/Transporter-Project/transxchange-to-gtfs) TransXChange to GTFS converter written in Objective-C.
+- [TXC TransXChange publisher (UK Department for Transport)](https://www.gov.uk/government/publications/transxchange-publisher) - The TXC TransXChange publisher is a standalone software tool that can be used to publish TransXChange compliant XML documents in a format that’s easy to read and print.
 - [UK2GTFS](https://itsleeds.github.io/UK2GTFS/) - R package that converts UK format TransXchange (bus, metro, tram, ferry) and CIF (rail) timetables to GTFS.

 #### GTFS Data Collection and Maintenance Tools